progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--That gives you the log output in XML format — you can look for the authors, create a unique list, and then strip out the XML.
 (Obviously this only works on a machine with `grep`, `sort`, and `perl` installed.)
 Then, redirect that output into your users.txt file so you can add the equivalent Git user data next to each entry.-->

 Dies erzeugt Dir die Log-Ausgabe im XML-Format — Du suchst damit nach den Autoren, erzeugst eine Liste ohne doppelte Einträge und wirfst anschließend das überflüssige XML weg.
-Leite anschließend die Ausgabe in die Datei `users.txt` um, so dass Du jedem Eintrag den entsprechenden Git-Benutzer zuordnen kannst.
+Leite anschließend die Ausgabe in die Datei `users.txt` um, sodass Du jedem Eintrag den entsprechenden Git-Benutzer zuordnen kannst.

 <!--You can provide this file to `git svn` to help it map the author data more accurately.
 You can also tell `git svn` not to include the metadata that Subversion normally imports, by passing `-\-no-metadata` to the `clone` or `init` command.
 This makes your `import` command look like this:-->